deepstne/website/pages/rules.md

 <details>
   <summary>Why have this rule?</summary>
-      <p>The goal of staff members is to keep the community a safe place and promote an enjoyable experience for all of our members.
+      <p>The goal of staff members is to keep the community a safe place and promote an enjoyable experience for all of our players.
 When everyone cooperates with staff members, they are better able to keep the community secure.</p>
       <p>Staff members will never ask for personal information or any credentials to your account.
 File a <a href="{{ site.baseurl }}/report">report</a> immediately if this happens.</p>
 </details>